Fervidobacterium gondwanense

 Fervidobacterium gondwanense is a species of thermophilic anaerobic bacteria.
 It is non-sporulating, motile, gram-negative, and rod-shaped.
-F. godwanense was isolated in Great Artesian basin in Australia from non-volcanicly heated geothermal waters.
+F. godwanense was isolated in Great Artesian basin in Australia from non-volcanically heated geothermal waters.

 Fervidobacterium godwanense grows best at temperatures from 65 °C to 68 °C and does not grow at all below 44 °Celsius.
 F. godwanense habitat are volcanic marine or terrestrial hotsprings.
-This species can also live in man made places such as hot water storage tanks.
+This species can also live in human-made places such as hot water storage tanks.